Rutuja8788/Rutuja8788/README.md

-- 👋 Hi, I’m @Rutuja8788
+👋 Hi, I’m @Rutuja8788
-- 👀 I’m interested in IT domain
+👀 I’m interested in the IT domain
-- 🌱 I’m currently learning .TE E&TC..
+🌱 I’m currently working as an Associate Software Engineer in a software company, focusing on backend development.
-- 💞️ I’m looking to collaborate on ...
+💞️ I enjoy learning new technologies and improving my skills.
-- 📫 How to reach me ...
+📫 You can reach me at [rutujapawase7218@gmail.com].

 <!---
 Rutuja8788/Rutuja8788 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.